ekjaisal/WovenSnips/README.md

 ## Acknowledgements 🤝🏾

-WovenSnips has benefitted significantly from the assistance of Anthropic's [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) with all the heavy lifting associated with coding.
+WovenSnips has benefitted significantly from the assistance of Anthropic's [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) with all the heavy lifting associated with coding, [Riley](https://github.com/RoboRiley)'s addition of local server capability, and the overwhelming warmth and support from the Straico community.

 <a href="https://www.buymeacoffee.com/ekjaisal" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 160px !important;" ></a>